PRIVACY NOTICE AND POLICY

 The Institute's role includes the following:

-The data controller contacted directly here:
+The data controller can be contacted directly here:

 The Institute of Tourist Guiding